erlang/otp/lib/ssl/doc/guides/standards_compliance.md

 - IDEA cipher suites are not supported as they have become deprecated by the TLS 1.2 specification so it is not motivated to implement them.
 - Compression is not supported.
+- It is possible to use Pre-Shared Key (PSK) and Secure Remote Password (SRP) cipher suites, but they are not enabled by default and need addition configuration.

 ## Common

 - CRL validation is supported.
-- Policy certificate extensions are not supported.
+- Policy certificate extensions are supported.
+(OTP 27)
 - 'Server Name Indication' extension
   ([RFC 6066](http://www.ietf.org/rfc/rfc6066.txt)) is supported.
 - Application Layer Protocol Negotiation (ALPN) and its successor Next Protocol Negotiation (NPN) are supported.
-- It is possible to use Pre-Shared Key (PSK) and Secure Remote Password (SRP) cipher suites, but they are not enabled by default.

 ## SSL 2.0